sumyeon/python_analytics_atoz/README.md

-# python_anal_atoz
+# python_analytics_atoz

-Introductory Notebooks for Data Analytics on Python (+ Pandas).
+Introductory Notebooks for Data Analytics using Python/Pandas/Other libraries.
-Though there are some korean description added, you can still use the notebooks if english is okay.

-Here are the notebooks whill be completed in 10 weeks, (one notebook per a week)
+There are nine sessions after studying you can understand/use python-based data analytics.
+Please note that there are some korean - my mother tongue - descriptions included.

-To open the notebook, you need to install Jupyter environment before.
+To open the notebook, you need to setup your own Jupyter environment.
-The easiest and most suggested way of deploying Jupyter environment is using Anaconda.
+The easiest and suggested way is installing Anacona pacakge.
-Please refer the anaconda web page (https://docs.anaconda.com/anaconda/install/) and install the package and start the jupyter environment.
+Please refer the anaconda web page (https://docs.anaconda.com/anaconda/install/) and install the package and start a jupyter environment - jupyter notebook or jupyter lab.

-After installation, you can download this Github data into your local machine.
+After then, you can download (or clone) this Github into your local machine.
+If you know how to use Git, then please clone this project to your Jupyter ntoebook directory.
-Just download this Github data as zip file, and deflate the file into your Jupyter home directory.
+Otherwise, download this project as a zip file, and deflate the file into your Jupyter notebook directory.
-If you could not find the Jupyter home directory, please just upload every deflated files via Jupyter menu.
+(Note that you need to understand the meaning of Jupyter notebook directory.)

+Below are the topics for 10 sessions.
+(NOTE that 8th session on which no materias are included here)

 1. Jupyter basic + Python Basic
 2. Pandas Basic (+ tip: Folium)